QTraceHelp/Help/events.md

 - **Transporting**
 Transporting products or objects from one location to another location.

-Any Events that are not used within an Organization can be disabled by an Administrator to provide a more streamlined experience for Users.
-If business processes happen to change, these Events can be reenabled at any time.
+Any Events that are not used within an organization can be disabled by an Administrator to provide a more streamlined experience for Users.
+These Events can be reenabled at any time.
+In addition, custom names can also be entered for Events to keep labels in line with your organization's business process terminology.